wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/cloud-advantage.md

 Other benefits like anytime/anywhere access can often sound to an employee like, "I have to work anytime and anywhere."
 Instead show the benefit of answering an important chat while in-between customers or while picking up your children from school (though not while driving!).
 The ability to meet the demands of today's pace of business is essential but so is making sure you attend to family responsibilities.
 Supporting a secure, mobile workforce with elegant software can address these needs.

 Part of your core message can be to acknowledge that your employees are fundamentally trying to do a great job.
-They want to collaborate more seamlessly and deliver a great experience to your customers. **It is the job of IT, change and business leaders to design systems that will melt into the background of this primary goal.** But first, we must weave appreciation for our employees into the change dialog.
+They want to collaborate more seamlessly and deliver a great experience to your customers. **It is the job of IT, change, and business leaders to design systems that will melt into the background of this primary goal.** But first, we must weave appreciation for our employees into the change dialog.

 > ### Activity
 > Consider creating an employee spotlight for people who use the new experience to improve the experience of your customers and fellow employees.
 Have your executive sponsor participate in acknowledging these employees.
 This has a positive impact on your culture and the engagement of your employees.